Raccoons: Friend or Foe?

 Raccoons are often depicted in children’s cartoons as adorable, wily bandits because of their mask-like markings around their eyes and the unique ways in which they use their paws.
 These furry creatures are interesting to watch in real life, and they play a beneficial role in the ecosystem.
-However, when raccoons start to invade our yards, they can become dangerous and destructive.
+However, when raccoons start to invade our yards and homes, they can become dangerous and destructive.
 Learn how to identify raccoons, what they eat, and how to deter them from entering your property.

 What Do Raccoons Look Like?

 Raccoons are mammals of the family Procynonidae.
 The common raccoon is most recognizable by the black coloring around its eyes, resembling a mask.
 They have bushy tails with bands or rings around them, a stocky torso, four legs, and measure about 2 feet in length (a little larger than a cat but smaller than a medium-sized dog).